Facebook Ads

 )"

-• Note that the external ID association only needs to be made once - it is not a requirement that you pass the email with every event.
+- Note that the external ID association only needs to be made once - it is not a requirement that you pass the email with every event.

-• The email format must be SHA256 hash of the email, lowercase, trimming whitespace as outlined in Facebook's Documentation
+- The email format must be SHA256 hash of the email, lowercase, trimming whitespace as outlined in Facebook's Documentation

-• If you would prefer to send unhashed emails you can use "sha256": "server" to request email hashing
+- If you would prefer to send unhashed emails you can use

-IP and Useragent (Optional)
+IP and User-Agent (Optional)

 Troubleshooting